kyma-project/community/sig-and-wg/sig-core/proposals/test-folder-consolidation.md

 No prefix, no suffix, no `acceptance` no multi-components.

-The docker image for a subfolder should reside in the `tests` subfolder.
+The docker image for a subfolder resides in the `tests` subfolder.

-**Example**: The Event-Bus component has its acceptance tests in the `tests/event-bus` folder and produces a docker image named like `XX/tests/event-bus:0.5.1`
+**Example**: The Event-Bus component has its acceptance tests in the `tests/event-bus` folder and produces the `XX/tests/event-bus:0.5.1` docker image.

 + Bundle the real e2e scenarios (like kubeless-integration) into one `e2e` subfolder.
-Here we should have one test project which executes all e2e tests divided by scenarios to different packages.
+Here we should have one test project which executes all e2e tests divided by scenarios into different packages.

 ## Actions

 - Include a `README.md` file in the `tests` folder to explain the naming convention.
-- Link the `README.md` file in the developer guide.
+- Link the `README.md` file in the developer's guide.
-- Migrate the `kubeless-integration_ to _e2e` project containing e2e scenarios on the package level to have one test suite.
+- Migrate the `kubeless-integration` to `e2e` project containing e2e scenarios on the package level to have one test suite.
 - Keep all folders in the root `tests` folder rename them according to the information in this table:

 | old folder | new folder | action required |